-The Advocacy Learning Center provides programs the opportunity to reconsider the way you do advocacy with women/survivors and to re-think the role of advocacy in the larger movement to end violence against women.
+The Advocacy Learning Center provides programs the opportunity to reconsider their advocacy with women/survivors and to re-think the role of advocacy in the larger movement to end gender-based violence.

 We seek programs that are enthusiastic about improving advocacy and can meet the requirements.

 17-month organizational commitment

-Committing to the ALC means making an organizational commitment to engaging in a process that will lead to re-designing aspects of your advocacy with women/survivors and systems.
+Committing to the ALC means making an organizational commitment to engaging in a process that will lead to re-designing aspects of the program’s advocacy with women/survivors and systems.

 Program team composition